byteflowjs/rcpack/README.md

 ## Option 1: Auto-install

-This installs the package as a dev dependency, and creates the necessary `eslint` and `prettier` rc files in the root directory automatically for you.
+In your project folder:
 ```
 npm i -D @byteflowjs/rcpack && npx rcpack create
 ```

-This will generate the following files:
+This will generate the following files in your project:
 ```
 my-app
 ├── .eslintrc.js